Cod Alliance Treaty: Emergence of the Cod Alliance

-Count William III of Holland successfully reigned Holland, Zeeland and Hainaut from 1304 to 1337.
-An aspect of his reign that caused long term problems in Holland and Zeeland was that he let Willem van Duvenvoorde (c.
+Count William III of Holland successfully reigned over Holland, Zeeland, and Hainaut from 1304 to 1337.
+An aspect of his reign that caused long-term problems in Holland and Zeeland was that he let Willem van Duvenvoorde (c.
 1290–1353) manage the internal affairs of Holland.
-This enabled van Duvenvoorde and his relatives, including the families Wasseaar, Polanen, Brederode, and Boechorst, to amass fiefs and great fortunes, to the detriment of families including Arkel, Egmond, Heemskerk and Wateringen.
-It led to ever growing irritation and resentment with those families who were left out, and steadily lost goods.
+This enabled van Duvenvoorde and his relatives, including the families Wasseaar, Polanen, Brederode, and Boechorst, to amass fiefs and great fortunes, to the detriment of families including Arkel, Egmond, Heemskerk, and Wateringen.
+It led to ever-growing irritation and resentment with those families who were left out and steadily lost goods.
 This formed one of the key causes of the later Hook and Cod wars.

 The short reign of Count William IV (1337–1345) was less successful.
-The favoritism towards the Duvenvoorde clan continued, while the financial situation got out of hand due to the lifestyle of the count.
+The favoritism towards the Duvenvoorde clan continued, while the financial situation got out of hand due to the count's lifestyle.
 Nevertheless, the count kept the peace in Holland.

-Count William IV was killed in the 26 September 1345 Battle of Warns, part of his failed attempt to conquer Friesland.
-The lack of a clear heir caused chaos and confusion that was increased by an invasion by the Bishop of Utrecht.
-By this time the nobility had long been divided into two parties, those for and against van Duvenvoorde, and was eager to fight.
-The Duvenvoorde clan would later become known as the 'Hook' faction, while their enemies became known as the 'Cod' faction.
+Count William IV was killed on 26 September 1345 Battle of Warns, part of his failed attempt to conquer Friesland.
+The lack of a clear heir caused chaos, and confusion was further increased by an invasion by the Bishop of Utrecht.
+By this time, the nobility had long been divided into two parties, those for and against van Duvenvoorde, and was eager to fight.
+The Duvenvoorde clan would later become known as the Hook faction, while their enemies became known as the Cod faction.
 Most of the cities of Holland inclined to the Cod faction.

-In early 1346 Margaret II, Countess of Hainaut became countess regnant of Holland, Zeeland and Hainault.
-She restored order, and made her second son William of Bavaria her lieutenant in Holland.
-He was assisted by a council that was again dominated by van Duvenvoorde, and so nothing was done to quiet the nobility and rebellious cities.
+In early 1346, Margaret II, Countess of Hainaut became countess regnant of Holland, Zeeland, and Hainault.
+She restored order and made her second son William of Bavaria her lieutenant in Holland.
+He was assisted by a council again dominated by van Duvenvoorde, and so nothing was done to quiet the nobility and rebellious cities.
 Soon, insubordination and anarchy took over in Holland and Zeeland.

-In September 1350 Margaret then deposed William, who had begun to act as count of Holland.
+In September 1350, Margaret deposed William, who had begun to act as count of Holland.
 With William imprisoned in Hainault, the Hooks seemed victorious, but by February 1351, the Cods had freed Count William, who became their leader.

 First use of the names Hook and Cod

 The faction names Hoek (hook) and Kabeljauw (Cod) can only be traced back to the later phases of the Hook and Cod wars (1350–1490).
 Therefore, the Cod alliance treaty does not refer to a Cod faction or treaty in any way.
-The first time that the alliance, or faction, was labelled as such was in 1428.
+The first time that the alliance, or faction, was labeled as such was in 1428.
 The Treaty of Delft (Zoen van Delft) signed in July 1428, explicitly forbade the use of the faction names Hook and Cod: Noch spreke van Houck, noch van Cabeljau (Neither speak of Hook nor Cod).
 In 1517 a printed chronicle mentioned the cabbeljau (Cod) faction.